ibm-watson-data-lab/shopping-list-vanillajs-pouchdb/CONTRIBUTING.md

 Follow the "Run locally" steps in the `README` and you will have a local git repo and test environment, or use "Deploy to Bluemix" and you can use the Bluemix DevOps environment.

-## Testing

-Follow the "Run the test" guide in the `README`.

-## Coding Style Guidelines

-Follow the "Coding style" guide in the `README`.